 Time Limit, Expiration of Credits, and Rematriculation

-Students admitted in a degree or certificate program lose their admission status if they allow four terms, including summer, to pass without taking a course, unless they petition the Committee on Admissions and Academic Standing for a leave of absence.
+Students admitted in a Master’s Degree or certificate program lose their admission status if they allow four terms, including summer, to pass without taking a course, unless they petition the Committee on Admissions and Academic Standing for a leave of absence.
 Students wishing to reenter a program after a loss of matriculation must reapply to the program and demonstrate a commitment to its completion.

-Credits earned from E.I. courses ordinarily expire after 10 years, whether or not the student took the courses as a matriculated degree or certificate candidate.
+Credits earned from EI courses ordinarily expire after 10 years, whether or not the student took the courses as a matriculated degree or certificate candidate.
 Students who have required-course credits that expire must ordinarily repeat the course(s) for which the credits were earned.
 Expired elective-course credits may be replaced with another elective in the same department.
 Only one grade (the most recent) for each repeated course will be counted in a student’s final GPA.

 For information about time limits and expiration of credits for students in the Doctor of Ministry partnership, contact Ashland Theological Seminary by clicking HERE.